This consultation ran from 6 April to 1 June 2020

 How can I take part?

-Due to the unprecedented situation caused by Covid-19, we are not able to follow our normal processes for public consultations.
-To protect the health of our communities, there will be no public events or exhibitions.
+Due to the unprecedented situation caused by COVID-19, we were not able to follow our normal processes for public consultations.
 There will be opportunities to contribute ideas and comment on the emerging content of the Local Plan partial update, when we consult on options and policy approaches later in the year.

 Other things you can do

-We are also running a public consultation calling for sites which may be suitable for development.
+We are also calling for sites which may be suitable for development.
 We will review submissions in our regular assessment of land supply for housing and economic development (HELAA) and a review of renewable energy development proposals.
-The results will inform our Local Plan Partial Update.
+The results will inform our Local Plan and West of England SDS.

 If you would like to receive updates on the Local Plan and other planning policy news as it happens, please sign up to our planning policy mailing list.